How Negative Thoughts Affect Our Mental And Physical Health

 Such thoughts are very “sticky” and difficult to get rid of.
 Unless we are skilled in the art of managing our thoughts well, we are prone to many diseases due to low immunity.
 The source of many lifestyle diseases lies in our inability to handle our thoughts and feelings.

 In fact, negative moods may change the way in which the immune system functions.
-Pioneering work done in this field by Dr Candace Pert, an eminent American neuroscientist and pharmacologist who extensively researched neuropeptides, inspired Dr Pert to refer to them as “molecules of emotion.”
+Pioneering work done in this field by Dr. Candace Pert, an eminent American neuroscientist and pharmacologist who extensively researched neuropeptides, inspired Dr. Pert to refer to them as “molecules of emotion.”

 Pert describes the mysterious energy connecting body to mind and emotions as the free flow of information carried by the biochemistry of emotion – that is peptides and their receptors.

-What are neuropeptides
+What are Neuropeptides?

 As previously described, neuropeptides are small protein-like molecules used by neurons (billions of cells forming dense networks in the brain) to communicate with each other.
-They are neuronal signalling molecules that influence the activity of the brain in specific ways.
+They are neuronal signaling molecules that influence the activity of the brain in specific ways.

 Different neuropeptides are involved in a wide range of brain functions, including metabolism, reproduction, social learning, and memory.
 The strong link between emotional responses and the biochemical change they produce, specifically in the immune system, forms the basis of the nascent field known as psychoneuroimmunology (PNI).